deccalum/online_shop/README.md

 ## Simulation & Randomization Controls
 **Initial:**
 - Shuffled product selection
+- Customer generator pick from recent customers OR new customers.
+Does not need customer logging can be decided with simple boolean.
 - More dynamic product/stock creation, ensure variety and min by category

 **Additional:**